nelsontkq/genrequest/README.md

   "address": "184 Davis Square Dominguezside, IL 37051", "dimensions": { "length": 5, "width": 3, "height": 2, "weight": 15 }
 }
+g.generate(k=100)
+# An array of 100 generated bodies are yielded
 ```

+## Custom Generators
+Text is generated using [faker](https://github.com/joke2k/faker) and you can pass in your own function provider to the generator.